 Transfer the starter dough (from the night before) to a larger bowl.

-Add in the baking ammonia dissolved in 2 tsp of water + ⅛ tsp lye water.
+Add in the baking ammonia dissolved in 2 teaspoon of water + ⅛ teaspoon lye water.
 (Be careful, it will smell!)

 Knead in the granulated sugar until it dissolves a bit.